-Jimmy Donaldson, better known as MrBeast, is sitting at 73.6m YouTube subscribers after uploading what can only be described as immensely charitable efforts — but how can he afford to give away hundreds of thousands of dollars on a regular basis?
+Jimmy Donaldson, better known as MrBeast, is currently sitting at 102 million YouTube subscribers after uploading what can only be described as immensely charitable efforts — but how can he afford it all?
+How much money does MrBeast make?
+Here’s everything you need to know.

-It’s not every day that you see somebody routinely giving away over $100,000; nor is it a regular occurrence for a 22-year-old to buy five stores just to give away all of the contents.
+It’s not every day that you see somebody routinely giving away over $100,000; nor is it a regular occurrence for a 24-year-old to recreate Willy Wonka’s Chocolate Factory only to give it away.
 What is common, however, is that it’s MrBeast who’s leading the way in viral philanthropy through such stunts.

-Whether it’s giving away a $100,000 diamond, making somebody the proud owner of an $800,000 island, or breaking into a house just to leave $50,000, he has made a name for himself by performing increasingly crazy acts of kindness.
+Whether it’s giving away a $100,000 diamond, making teams compete for $500,000, or having people battle it out in a Squid Game IRL recreation for $460,000, he has made a name for himself by performing increasingly crazy acts of kindness.
 This comes at a severe personal cost though, foregoing millions of dollars to become one of the most well-known faces online.

 MrBeast has to earn a lot of money to sustain his videos, and his main channel is a loss leader in order to attract new viewers — it’s effectively a marketing spend.
 He’s set up other revenue streams to allow for this to happen, with one ultimate goal in mind that we’ll get into later in the article.